CARE AND MAINTENANCE

 The Sphynx require more frequent ear cleanings than other cats because they do not have hair in their ears.
 The usual is about a once a week.
 Some Sphynx require more frequent cleanings and some less.

 To clean the ears, you can use a baby-wipe on the outside and a cotton swab to clean the harder to reach areas.
+Do not push the q-tip too far in.
 I also use ear cleansing solution from my vet to loosen up the wax and this makes the ears easier to clean.

 Back to Top